adito0/compsys725/README.md

 #### ```PASS <password>```<br>
 Checks if the password corresponds to the provided account (for non-admin users).
 Password can also be provided before providing the account.

-- If password corresponds to the username and the user has provided account
+- If password corresponds to the username and the user has provided account:
 ```
 $ PASS upi123
 from server: !logged in
 ```
-- If password corresponds to the username but the user has yet to provide the account
+- If password corresponds to the username but the user has yet to provide the account:
 ```
 $ PASS upi123
 from server: +send account
 ```
-- If password does not correspond to the username provided
+- If password does not correspond to the username provided:
 ```
 $ PASS upi000
 from server: -wrong password, try again